Nov11/cs186-2013/readme.md

 * grabLock
 wrap assertNull with if clause on expected == true. if it's expected to be false, the later one could possibly produce some error message. if it's expected to be true, then it should not.
+#### deadlock detection and aborts is implemented in a very naive way by using timeout.
+it cant pass transaction system test, but takes several minutes to finish.
 ##### this is the answer for project 3 exercise 1
 exercise 1: